evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * **LLM-as-a-judge**.
 Prompt LLMs to categorize or score texts by custom criteria.
 * **Similarity metrics**.
 Measure semantic similarity between pairs of text.

-To view the evaluation results, you will generate visual Reports in your Python environment.
-Later, you'll explore other formats like Test Suite.
+Each example is self-contained, so you can skip any of them or head directly to Step 6 to see the monitoring flow.

-This section introduces different LLM evaluation methods.
-Each example is self-contained, so you can skip any and head to Step 6 for the end-to-end example.
+To view the evaluation results, you will first generate visual Reports in your Python environment.
+In the following sections of the tutorial, you'll explore other formats like conditional Test Suites and live monitoring Dashboards.

 ## Text statistics